Risk-Adaptive Approaches to Stochastic Optimization: A Survey: Superquantiles

 where $\sigma = 1 - |\Xi_+(x)|/s$, $\con A$ is the convex hull of the set $A$, and

 with $Q(\alpha)$ being the $\alpha$-quantile of $f(\bfxi,x)$ and $|\Xi_+(x)|$ being the cardinality of $\Xi_+(x)$. \end{proposition}

 At least in the convex case, the proposition furnishes the necessary ingredient for a subgradient method (see, e.g., \cite[Subsection 2.I]{primer}) to minimize a superquantile.
+If $f(\xi,\cdot\,)$ is nonconvex but smooth with Lipschitz continuous gradients $\nabla_x f(\xi,\cdot\,)$ for each $\xi$ in the finite set $\Xi$, then $\phi$ is weakly convex and one can leverage developments in \cite{DavisDrusvyatskiyMacPheePaquette.18}; see also references therein.
 The calculation of a subgradient requires a quantile of $f(\bfxi,x)$, which essentially amounts to sorting of the $s$ values $f(\xi,x), \xi\in \Xi$.
 Thus, the worst-case complexity of computing a subgradient is of order $O(s \ln s)$.
 This means that a subgradient method for minimizing a superquantile has a relatively high, per-iteration computational cost if $s$ is large.
 For a more detailed complexity analysis and comparisons, we refer to \cite{LevyCarmonDuchiSidford.20} and references therein.\\

 {\bf Primal Smoothing Methods.} Even if the quantity of interest $f(\xi,x)$ is continuously differentiable in $x$ for every $\xi \in \Xi$, the function $x\mapsto \srsk_\alpha(f(\bfxi,x))$ is only exceptionally smooth.
 (The cases $\alpha = 0$ and $\Xi$ being a singleton are examples of such exceptions.)
 The situation is similar as we pass to \eqref{eqn:sriskmingamma} after invoking the formula \eqref{eqn:superquantRU}; the max-term is typically nonsmooth.
 The simple form of this term, however, makes it easy to approximate using a continuously differentiable function; see \cite{AlexanderColemanLi.06,SomaYoshida.20} for a quadratic approximation and \cite{BasovaRockafellarRoyset.11,KouriSurowiec.16,Yang.21} for exponential smoothing.
 The latter type of smoothing has the advantage of preserving any order of smoothness in $f(\xi,\cdot\,)$.
 Concretely, exponential smoothing (see, e.g., \cite[Example 4.16]{primer}) amounts to replacing $\gamma\mapsto \max\{0,\gamma\}$ by the function $h_\theta:\reals\to \reals$ defined as